 - 3.2.18 All proposed gated accesses should be set back 5m from the highway to help preserve the safety of other road users.
 This includes proposals for new developments or as part of householder applications on Classified Roads. - 3.2.19 Vehicle crossovers must be perpendicular to the footway.
 This ensures that motor vehicles cannot drive along the footway in order to gain illegal access to a property.
 Additionally, pedestrian visibility is maximised.
-Parallel parking adjacent the highway will not be supported on grounds of safety and illegal and dangerous manoeuvring. - 3.2.20 Visibility splay areas should be kept clear of obstructions reaching above 0.6m in height, measured from the adjoining highway level.
+Parallel parking adjacent to the highway will not be supported on grounds of safety and illegal and dangerous manoeuvring. - 3.2.20 Visibility splay areas should be kept clear of obstructions reaching no more than 0.6m in height, measured from the adjoining highway level.
 The driver position is typically 2.4m back from the front of a vehicle.
-Due to this, visibility splays measuring 2m x 2m either side of an access would aid drivers in viewing pedestrians on the footway before exiting the access. - 3.2.21 Where visibility splays are required, consideration should be given to the most effective method of achieving this.
-It is also necessary to consider their wider visual appearance within the street.
-Treatments may include hard landscaping, low level landscape planting or railings.
-The railings must have adequate gaps to ensure that visibility is available.
+Due to this, visibility splays measuring 2m x 2m either side of an access would aid drivers in viewing pedestrians on the footway before exiting the access.